 Picasso was secured in the cross ties in the middle of the barn, and I took his left side and another Reiki practitioner took the right.
 Crouching down, I placed both hands on Picasso’s left front hoof.

 The energy began flowing strongly, and I settled in.
 After a bit I noticed Picasso cross his back legs, rather like a human would when relaxing.
 I looked at his person inquiringly and she said, “He does that when he gets comfortable.”
 Excellent, he was enjoying the Reiki.

 A little more time passed, and I felt this heavy weight settle on my shoulder.
-It was Picasso’s head—he was now using my shoulder like a pillow.
+It was Picasso’s head—he was now using my shoulder as a pillow.
 I did wonder how long the pillow would last—horse heads are heavy!

 A little more time went by, and I peeked at Picasso—he was now drooling copiously.
 I looked again at his person and she said, “He does that when he gets REALLY relaxed.”